United States Edition

 Avoid planting broccoli near pole beans, strawberries, or tomatoes.

 Enjoys a full sun position in your garden and remember to water moderately.
 Keep in mind when planting that Packman is thought of as tender, so it is imperative to wait until temperatures are mild before planting out of doors.
-Use USDA Hardiness Zone 3 - 10 as your guideline for the appropriate climate for this plant.
-Packman needs a loamy soil with a ph of 6.2 to 7.2 (weakly acidic soil to weakly alkaline soil).
+Packman needs a loamy and sandy soil with a ph of 6.2 to 7.2 (weakly acidic soil to weakly alkaline soil).

 Growing Packman from seed